Outputs

 - Ratio:

-- q_value: Benjamini–Hochberg adjusted p-value (multiple comparisons correction)
+- q_value: Benjamini–Hochberg adjusted p-value across the group (multiple comparisons correction)

 Session-Based Consolidation